 This exemption is 50% of the first 200,000 value of your home.
 The exemption is for primary residence only.

 If you have questions please feel free to call the Colorado Division of Veterans Affairs at 303-914-5832 or email at firstname.lastname@example.org.
 Applications received by email will be returned.

-THE APPLICATION SUBMISSION WINDOW FOR THE 2023 TAX YEAR WILL OPEN AS OF JANUARY 1, 2022 AND WILL CLOSE ON JULY 1, 2022.
+THE APPLICATION SUBMISSION WINDOW FOR THE 2023 TAX YEAR HAS CLOSED AS OF JULY 1, 2022.